wp-plugins/shopp-video-tutorials/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Relocated videos on Vimeo
+* Added additional tutorials for Shopp

 = 1.0 =
 * First version of Shopp + Video Tutorials

 == Upgrade Notice ==

+= 1.0.1 =
+Upgrade to access more tutorials with Shopp + Video Tutorials

 = 1.0 =
 First version!